Welcome Guest!

 Section Description:

-Plastic injection molding is a complex scientific manufacturing process that requires a methodology for setting-up a robust molding process.
+Plastic injection molding is a complex scientific manufacturing process requiring a methodology for building a robust molding process.
 This section outlines a step-by-step guide that can be adapted to any new molding process development project.

 Length: Lessons are approximately 15-20 minutes long each